tannerdolby/tannerdolby.com/src/about.md

   comments: true
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based out of California.
-My academic background is in Applied Mathematics.
-I like working with Java, Python, JavaScript, HTML, CSS, Node, and C++.
+My academic background is in Applied Mathematics and I received my degree from ASU in 2020.
+I like working with JavaScript, Python, Node.js, HTML, CSS, and Java.
 I'm interested in applying my skills to build performant software and help others.

 I like contributing to open source projects on GitHub and learning new things along the way.
 I quite often find myself reading technical content, whether it's in book form or documentation on the web and then starting to build things from what I learned.
 This has proved to be a really surefire way to better understand a topic or concept.

+## Interests

+I really enjoy the outdoors!
+I like to go running, hiking, and mountain biking.
+I also like reading books and learning new things.
+I'm currently fixated on learning more about System Architecture Patterns, Chess, and Web Performance.
+If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.
-Throughout my life I've always liked solving problems, and I think this is why I'm still interested in games like Chess and Sudoku.

-I spend most of my free time contributing to open source projects on [GitHub][github], running on a local trail, playing Chess, and making fun experiments on [CodePen][codepen].
+Throughout my life I've always liked solving problems, and I think this is why I still really enjoy playing Chess and Sudoku.
+When I'm not doing something outside, I spend most of my time reading, contributing to open source projects on [GitHub][github], playing Chess, and making fun experiments on [CodePen][codepen].
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy][eleventy], which this website is built with.

-## Interests

-I enjoy the outdoors and like to go running.
-I also like writing about programming and technology.
-I'm currently fixated on learning more about Python, Chess, and Web Performance.
-If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

 ### Photography